mpolosak/game-of-life/README.md

 sudo ninja -C build install
 ```
 ## Running
-Run by typing game-of-life into terminal
+Run by typing *game-of-life* into terminal.
+Type in *game-of-life* to see allowed options.
+When drawing a board press Enter to start simulation.
+End simulation by pressing Escape.